joaoviictorti/RustRedOps/Anti_Debug/README.md

 # Overview

-Anti-debugging techniques focus on making it difficult or impossible for debuggers to analyze malware code.
+Techniques Anti-debugging focus on making it difficult or impossible for debuggers to analyze malware code.
 This repository shows some that can be used.

 # Usage